Thymis-io/thymis/docs/src/lib/docs/external-projects/thymis-modules/nix-language-module.md

-# Using the Nix Language Module
+# Using the Nix language module

-The Nix Language Module allows you to write Nix expressions to configure devices directly in Thymis.
-This is particularly useful when you are testing out some options or want to quickly prototype a configuration without creating a full Thymis Module.
+The Nix language module allows you to write Nix expressions to configure devices directly in Thymis.
+This is particularly useful when you are testing out some options or want to quickly prototype a configuration without creating a full Thymis module.

 Start by adding a "Custom Module" to your device or tag.
 You can do this by clicking on the **Plus** button in the **Modules** section of the device or tag configuration page.